CodinGame/Contribute-Help/pages/technical/statement.md

 ## Leagues

 There are one statement file per leagues.
-They're all generated from one general statement file (/config/statement_en.html.tpl) when building the project.
+They're all generated from one general statement file (located here: /config/statement_en.html.tpl) when building the project.

 ## Conditional logic